CoreLedger-TEOS/API/README.md

 3. Select **Import From Folder** and navigate to the cloned repository folder.
 4. Make sure that `Teos.Api` collection and `TEOS API [PILOT]-Api-Key` environment  are selected and click on **Import** button.

-You should now have the collection imported into your Postman workspace.
+You should now have the collection and environment imported into your Postman workspace.

 ## Getting an API-Key